dougeby/IntuneDocs/InTuneDocs/DeployUse/android-policy-settings-in-microsoft-intune.md

 ---

-# Android and Samsung KNOX policy settings in Microsoft Intune
+# Android and Samsung KNOX Standard policy settings in Microsoft Intune

 Intune supplies a range of built-in general settings that you can configure on Android devices.
 Additionally, you can specify Open Mobile Alliance Uniform Resource Identifier (OMA-URI) values to create custom settings that are not available from Intune.